MicrosoftDocs/windows-dev-docs/uwp/devices-sensors/pos-camerabarcode-get-started.md

 ## Step 5: Identify camera barcode scanners

 A camera barcode scanner is created dynamically as Windows pairs the camera(s) attached to your computer with a software decoder.
-Each camera-decoder pair is a fully functional barcode scanner.
+Each camera - decoder pair is a fully functional barcode scanner.

-For each barcode scanner in the resulting device collection, you can differentiate between camera barcode scanners and physical barcode scanners by checking the <xref:Windows.Devices.PointOfService.BarcodeScanner.VideoDeviceId?displayProperty=nameWithType> property.
-A non-NULL device ID indicates that the barcode scanner object from your device collection is a camera barcode scanner.
+For each barcode scanner in the resulting device collection, you can differentiate between camera barcode scanners and physical barcode scanners by checking the [*BarcodeScanner.VideoDeviceID*](/uwp/api/windows.devices.pointofservice.barcodescanner.videodeviceid#Windows_Devices_PointOfService_BarcodeScanner_VideoDeviceId) property.
+A non-NULL VideoDeviceID indicates that the barcode scanner object from your device collection is a camera barcode scanner.
 If you have more than one camera barcode scanner you might want to build a separate collection which excludes physical barcode scanners.

 Camera barcode scanners using the decoder that ships with Windows are identified as: